jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 ### Let's Overload This Function With Better.js

-Overload add with a better.js function
+Overload add with a better.js function.

 ```
 add = Bjs.Function(add, {